- Department of Curriculum and Instruction

-- M.S.Ed. in Literacy Education with Focus on Bilingual/ESL
+- M.S.Ed. in Literacy Education – ESL/Bilingual Education

-You can complete our program in two or three years through coursework approved by the Illinois State Board of Education.
+You can complete our program in two or three years through coursework approved by the Illinois State Board of Education for ESL/Bilingual endorsement and which meets TESOL accreditation standards.
 You also can apply for and receive the Certificate of Graduate Study after completing 18 credits.
-Our program is nationally recognized by TESOL, the leading ELS professional organization.
+Our program is nationally recognized by TESOL, the leading ESL professional organization.